hongda-zhu/Avarus-App/README.md

 User is able to:
 - login and register
-- search stocks and check a particular stock's detailç
+- search stocks and check a particular stock's detail
 - buy or sell stocks
 - check transactions history and check budget variation
+- add, update, delete comment about a transaction done
-- update personal profile and add favorite
+- update personal profile (add user's profile picture) and add favorite company
 - logout